Karma Project Grants

 Who is eligible to apply?

-Currently, we accept applications from any person living in the United States who is doing their service work in the United States.
+Currently, we accept applications from any US citizen living in the United States who is doing their service work in the United States.
 Individuals may apply directly or in partnership with a non-profit.

 Non-profit organizations with budgets less than $10,000,000 may apply.